 Price & Where to Buy:

 If you are up for the challenge of building up a rad downhill bike, consider the Slater Mobster.
-They sell the bike as a frame and shock only.
-This is a true downhill frame, offering 150mm of travel and super slack geometry.
+Slater has expanded from a few models to include smaller mountain bikes and dirt jumpers.
+For 2023 a redesigned Mobster that will be offered as a frame or in a complete build package.
+The new frame will have a trail setting (130mm) and a “dh” setting, offering 150mm of travel and super slack geometry.

 Price & Where to Buy: